StopTAG/.github/profile/README.md

 - **For those STRONGLY ENCOURAGED to evacuate:**
   There is significant risk of structural damage and injuries from blast effects.

-The detonation is scheduled to occur immediately following seismic activity (earthquakes).
+The detonation is scheduled to occur overnight immediately following seismic activity (earthquakes).

 ## When:
 The detonation is scheduled to occur **overnight**, immediately following the earthquake.
 While Atlanta is not a region typically associated with high seismic activity, occasional minor earthquakes occur, mainly in northern and central Georgia.
 The most significant earthquake to affect Atlanta historically was the **1886 Charleston earthquake**, which caused damage as far as the city.

-**IMPORTANT:** When you feel an earthquake, it is time to evacuate!
+**IMPORTANT:** When you feel the earthquake, it is time to evacuate!
 The Creator assures that the earthquake itself will not cause injury or damage.

 ## Where:
 Residents should evacuate immediately to areas: